mohammedmubashir2019-gif/End-to-End-E-commerce-Analytics-Platform/README.md

 ### Python Notebook

-1. Download or clone this repository.
+1. Clone or download this repository.
-2. Open the `Sales Analysis.ipynb` notebook in Google Colab or Jupyter Notebook.
+2. Open **Sales Analysis.ipynb** in Google Colab or Jupyter Notebook.
-3. Install the required Python libraries if they are not already available.
+3. Install the required Python libraries if necessary.
-4. Execute the notebook from the first cell to the last cell.
+4. Run all notebook cells sequentially.
-5. The notebook will clean the dataset, perform analysis, create the SQLite database, and generate the required outputs.
+5. The notebook will clean the dataset, perform analysis, create the SQLite database, and generate reports.

 ---

 ### SQLite Database

-1. Open `Ecommerce_Analytics.db` using any SQLite client such as DB Browser for SQLite.
+1. Open **Ecommerce_Analytics.db** using DB Browser for SQLite or any SQLite client.
-2. Explore the `sales_data` table.
+2. Explore the **sales_data** table.
-3. Execute SQL queries for business analysis if required.
+3. Execute SQL queries for business analysis.

 ---

 ### Power BI Dashboard

-1. Open `Sales Analysis.pbix` using Microsoft Power BI Desktop.
+1. Open **Sales Analysis.pbix** in Microsoft Power BI Desktop.
-2. If prompted, reconnect the dataset to the local `Cleaned_SampleSuperstore.csv` file.
+2. If prompted, reconnect the data source to the cleaned dataset.
-3. Refresh the data.
+3. Refresh the data model.
-4. Explore the interactive dashboard pages using the available slicers and filters.
+4. Explore the interactive dashboards using the available filters and slicers.

 ---

-## Project Outcomes

-The project demonstrates:

-- End-to-end data analytics workflow
+## Key Skills Demonstrated

+- Data Cleaning and Preprocessing
-- Data preprocessing using Python
+- Data Analysis with Python
+- SQL Database Design and Querying
-- SQL database development using SQLite
+- SQLite Database Management
+- Exploratory Data Analysis (EDA)
-- Business analysis through SQL queries
+- Business Intelligence
-- KPI calculation and performance evaluation
+- KPI Development
+- Data Visualization
+- Interactive Dashboard Design
+- Business Reporting
-- Interactive dashboard development using Power BI
+- Power BI Development
-- Automated reporting using Python

 ---

 ## Author

-Mohammed Mubashir
+**Mohammed Mubashir Ahmed**